csev/cc4e/book/chap06.md

 says that `pd` is a pointer to a structure of type `date`.
 The notation exemplified by

-    pd—>year
+    pd->year

 is new.
 If `p` is a pointer to a structure, then

-    p—>member-of-structure
+    p->member-of-structure

 refers to the particular member.
-(The operator `—>` is a minus sign followed by >)
+(The operator `->` is a minus sign followed by >)

 Since `pd` points to the structure, the year member could also be